GRSC 405 - Grain Analysis Techniques (2 credits)

 Student Learning Objectives: Upon completing this course, students should be able to understand the basic principles of various analyzing techniques and procedures for cereal grain constituents and relevant products, identify appropriate methods and techniques for specific needs, and interpret analysis results.

-GRSC 850 - Food Protein Chemistry & Technology (3 credits)
+GRSC 850 - Grain Protein Chemistry & Technology (3 credits)

 Student Learning Objectives: (1) Gain an advanced understanding of food protein chemical structures, physical and chemical properties, interactions, modifications, nutritional qualities, and functional properties; (2) Understand composition, processing, structural characteristics, nutritional and functional properties, and applications of common food proteins; (3) Understand various techniques, principles, and uses for protein analysis and characterization; (4) Understand enzymes common to cereal and cereal food processing; and (5) Become conversant with recent high-impact papers related to food protein chemistry and applications and develop critical thinking and analyzing skills.

 Students are encouraged to contact Dr. Li for course inquiries.